-- (1) If comparable services or benefits exist under any other program and are available to the individual at the time needed to ensure the progress of the individual toward achieving the employment outcome in the individual's individualized plan for employment, DRS must use those comparable services or - benefits to meet, in whole or part, the costs of the vocational rehabilitation services. - 20 (2) If comparable services or benefits exist under any other program, but are not - 21 available to the individual at the time needed to ensure the progress of the - individual toward achieving the employment outcome specified in the individualized - plan for employment, DRS must provide vocational rehabilitation services until - those comparable services and benefits become available. - 25 (3) Each eligible individual is required to apply for such benefits.
-DVR and DSBVI - will not participate in the cost of services for any client who fails to apply for and - 27 accept available comparable benefits. - 28 (4) Whether or not the client must participate in the cost of VR services has - absolutely no effect upon the required search for, or use of, available comparable - benefits.
-Available comparable benefits cannot be used in place of client resources - when the client is required to participate in the cost of VR services. - 32 (5) A student loan is not a comparable benefit.
-Failure to apply for a student loan - which must be repaid will not be cause to withhold participation by DVR or DSBVI. - Clients who have defaulted on a student loan will not be assisted with post- - secondary training until the client has cleared the default or has made arrangement - with the lender on the terms of payment. - 37 (6) Clients will be informed of and are expected to provide the counselor a copy of - the award letter(s) or other written notice of comparable benefits received from - 39 other sources. - 40 (d) Interagency coordination.
-The vocational rehabilitation services portion of the - 41 Unified or Combined State Plan must assure that the Governor, in consultation with - DRS and other appropriate agencies, will ensure that an interagency agreement or - other mechanism for interagency coordination takes effect between DRS and any - 44 appropriate public entity, including the State enity entity responsible for administering the State Medicaid program, a public institution of higher education, and a component of 45 the statewide workforce development system, to ensure the provision of vocational 46 rehabilitation services, and if appropriate, accommodations or auxiliary aids and 47 services, (other than those services listed in paragraph (b) of this section) that are 48 included in the individualized plan for employment of an eligible individual, including the 49 provision of those vocational rehabilitation services (including, if appropriate, 50 51 accommodations or auxiliary aids and services) during the pendency of any interagency, dispute in accordance with the provisions of paragraph (d) (3) (iii) of 34 52

-CFR 361.53 (d) (1-3).
+- (1) If comparable services or benefits exist under any other program and are available to the individual at the time needed to ensure the progress of the individual toward achieving the employment outcome in the individual's individualized plan for employment, DRS must use those comparable services or - individualized plan for employment, DRS must use those comparable services or benefits to meet, in whole or part, the costs of the vocational rehabilitation services. - 20 (2) If comparable services or benefits exist under any other program, but are not available to the individual at the time needed to ensure the progress of the - individual toward achieving the employment outcome specified in the individualized - plan for employment, DRS must provide vocational rehabilitation services until - those comparable services and benefits become available. - 25 (3) Each eligible individual is required to apply for such benefits.
+DVR and DSBVI will not participate in the cost of services for any client who fails to apply for and accept available comparable benefits. - (4) Whether or not the client must participate in the cost of VR services has absolutely no effect upon the required search for, or use of, available comparable benefits.
+Available comparable benefits cannot be used in place of client resources when the client is required to participate in the cost of VR services. - (5) A student loan is not a comparable benefit.
+Failure to apply for a student loan which must be repaid will not be cause to withhold participation by DVR or DSBVI.
+Clients who have defaulted on a student loan will not be assisted with post secondary training until the client has cleared the default or has made arrangement with the lender on the terms of payment. - (6) Clients will be informed of and are expected to provide the counselor a copy of the award letter(s) or other written notice of comparable benefits received from other sources. - (d) Interagency coordination.
+The vocational rehabilitation services portion of the Unified or Combined State Plan must assure that the Governor, in consultation with - DRS and other appropriate agencies, will ensure that an interagency agreement or - other mechanism for interagency coordination takes effect between DRS and any - 44 appropriate public entity, including the State enity entity responsible for administering the State Medicaid program, a public institution of higher education, and a component of the statewide workforce development system, to ensure the provision of vocational rehabilitation services, and if appropriate, accommodations or auxiliary aids and services, (other than those services listed in paragraph (b) of this section) that are included in the individualized plan for employment of an eligible individual, including the provision of those vocational rehabilitation services (including, if appropriate, accommodations or auxiliary aids and services) during the pendency of any interagency, dispute in accordance with the provisions of paragraph (d) (3) (iii) of 34 interagency, dispute in accordance with the provisions of paragraph (d) (3) (iii) of 34 CFR 361.53 (d) (1-3).